 What is FACTS?

-FACTS is a tuition management company that handles tuition payments for DCA/LCHS through automatic bank draft.
+FACTS is a tuition management company and school information system that handles database operations and tuition payments for DCA/LCHS through automatic bank draft.
 They are also the facilitator of parentweb.
 Tuition accounts that are set up on monthly payments must use this system.
 This helps families meet their tuition obligation in a low cost, convenient way that is completely confidential and secure.
 DCA uses the FACTS collection program whereby all payments, except registration will be made to FACTS on behalf of DCA.
 FACTS will invoice directly.
 A variety of billing and payments options are available and will be tailored to each family’s specific needs.
 You will have a “My FACTS” online account which enables you to view the current status of your tuition account with FACTS Tuition Management Company.
 Your account is password protected and the data is encrypted as it is transmitted to you.
 See the link under "Tuition Information" for more information.

 Does DCA/LCHS offer financial aid?